ANCIENT PHILOSOPHY

 PLATO

 Plato's dialogues were transmitted from antiquity in their entirety.
 This is true of the work of no other philosopher in the Period of Schools.
-In his middle dialogues, he works through possible solutions to problems he uncovered in thinking about Socrates.
+In his middle dialogues, Plato works through possible solutions to problems he uncovered in thinking about Socrates.

 THREE PLATONIC THEORIES